CleverCloud/pulsar4s/README.md

 val consumer = client.consumer(topic, Subscription("mysub"))
 ```

 The producer and consumer methods also accept a configuration argument.
-Note that the consumer requires a subscription argument.
+Note that the consumer requires a `subscription` argument.

-Note: Call `close` on the client, producer, and consumer once you are finished.
+Note: Call `close()` on the client, producer, and consumer once you are finished.

 ### Sending

 To send a message, take a producer and invoke either the `send` method, which is synchronous, or the `sendAsync` method which is asynchronous.
 The methods
-will return the message id of the message produced.
+will return the `MessageId` of the message produced.
 For example:

 ```scala
 val messageId: MessageId = producer.send("wibble")